 - SIDE Design Hotel Hamburg ☆☆☆☆☆ – Recently re-opened after an extensive renovation, this unforgettable hotel uses puristic design and high comfort to create a unique atmosphere.
 An ultra-contemporary, glass-sided facade with minimalist rooms and an oh-so-chic vibes make this hotel extremely gay-popular.
 It also helps there is a sleek, vibrantly colored spa, a gym, and an indoor pool.

-- 25hours Hotel HafenCity ☆☆☆☆ Apiece of living history.
+- 25hours Hotel HafenCity ☆☆☆☆ – A piece of living history.
 Once the Office for Electricity and Harbour Construction and filled with the lasting memories of sailors from all over the world doing…we can only imagine, it is now a cozy captain’s home for weary travelers.
-We are obsessed with the hip 25hours hotel chain that is taking Europe by storm and love their penchant for contemporary design, unique stays and welcoming staff.
-Every hotel is utterly unique – which is unusual for most hotel chains – and HafenCity is no difference, offering an unforgettable stay seaside and only three stop on the U-Bahn from Gay St Georg.
+We first became obsessed with the hip 25hours hotel chain after stays in Dusseldorf and Zurich – and are proud that they are now taking Europe by storm.
+The world needs more of its penchant for contemporary design, unique stays, and welcoming staff.
+Every hotel is utterly unique – which is unusual for most hotel chains – and HafenCity is no difference, offering an unforgettable stay seaside and only three stops on the U-Bahn from Gay St Georg.

 - Barceló Hamburg ☆☆☆☆ – A lovely urban 4-star hotel with an avant-garde design in the center of Hamburg, perfect for business or tourist trips.
 Beneath the sleek, modern facade is bright rooms with polished, contemporary decor, hardwood floors and glass accents – and suites with panoramic city views.
 Seriously, the views are worth booking for alone!
 For guests that need to recharge their batteries, the hotel also has a fantastic culinary offer of fusion cooking at its 1700 Restaurant, and the B-Lounge wine bar and patio terrace.